Democrats nominate Biden for epic challenge to oust Trump

 Biden has the support of a sprawling political coalition, as demonstrated again during Tuesday's convention, although neither history nor enthusiasm is on his side.

-Just one incumbent president has been defeated in the last four decades.
+Just one incumbent president has been defeated since 1992, George H.W.
+Bush.
 And Biden’s supporters consistently report that they’re motivated more by opposition to Trump than excitement about Biden.

 A collection of younger Democrats, including former Georgia lawmaker Stacey Abrams and New York Rep. Alexandria Ocasio-Cortez, were given a few minutes to shine.
 But overall, there was little room on Tuesday’s program for the younger stars of the party’s far-left wing.